Beaufort Castle, Lebanon

 Beaufort or Belfort Castle, known locally as Qal'at al-Shaqif (قلعة الشقيف) or Shaqif Arnun (شقيف أرنون), is a Crusader fortress in Nabatieh Governorate, Southern Lebanon, about 1 km to the south-south-east of the village of Arnoun.
 There was a fortification on the site before it was captured by Fulk, King of Jerusalem, in 1139 and construction of the Crusader castle probably began soon after.
-Saladin captured Beaufort in 1190, but 60 years later Crusaders re-took it.
+Saladin captured Beaufort in 1190, but 50 years later Crusaders re-took it.
 In 1268 Sultan Baibars finally captured the castle for the Islamic forces.

 Beaufort provides one of the few cases in which a medieval castle proved of military value and utility in modern warfare as well, as shown by its late 20th-century history, especially during the 1982 Lebanon War.
+The castle was used as an Israeli Defence Forces base from 1982 until 2000 during the Israeli occupation of Southern Lebanon.
+It was captured again by IDF forces in May 2026 during the 2026 Lebanon War.

 Name

-The castle was named bel fort or beau fort (beautiful fortress) by the Crusaders who occupied the castle in the 12th century.
-Its Arabic name Qalʿat al-Shaqīf means 'Castle of the High Rock', with shqif being a borrowing from Aramaic.
+The castle was named bel fort or beau fort (beautiful fortress) by the Crusaders who built the castle in the 12th-13th centuries.